Yeeldx/yeeldbox-devdocs/docs/developers/v2/EMERGENCY.md

 - Prepare and Execute Core Dev Multi-sig transactions and operations
 - Revoke a Strategy
-- Set vault in emergency shutdown mode
+- Set YeeldBox in emergency shutdown mode

 ### Web Lead